9aia/thal/README.md

 ## Contributing

-Check out [Contributing Guide](/CONTRIBUTING.md) for guidelines on how to contribute to Maratongue.
+Check out [Contributing Guide](/CONTRIBUTING.md) for guidelines on how to contribute to Thal.